aionnetwork/aion-docs/aion-node/kernel/configure/_index.en.md

 # Configure

-The current kernel configuration can be found inside `aion/config/config.xml`.
+The kernel configuration can be found inside `aion/config/config.xml`.
 This file is read only once when the kernel is started.
 Any updates made in the `config.xml` file while the kernel is running will not take effect until you stop the kernel (`CTRL` + `C`) and restart it (`./aion.sh`).

 The following are some frequent use cases when the configurations should be modified.

+## Importing a Pre-Existing Configuration

+When booting up, the kernel will search for a pre-existing `config.xml` file.
+If you are booting the kernel for the first time and no `config.xml` file is present, then one will be created.

+If a `config.xml` file is found:

+1. The `config/config.xml` file is read.
+2. The kernel checks the network ID within `config.xml` and matches it to an available network:
+    - `conquest`
+    - `mainnet`
+    - `mastery`
+    - `custom`
+3. `config/config.xml` and `config/genesis.json` are both deleted.
+4. `[network]/config/config.xml` is overwritten with the read configuration.
+5. `database`, `log`, and `keystore` are all set with absolute paths based on the location read from the _old_ config.

 ## Mining